jcristau/Lima-documentation/source/install_linux.rst

   tango-common-1.0.5
   tango-common-1.0.6

-Let's say that you want the version 1.0.11 of Lima core with this command, you'll getit:
+Let's say that you want the version 1.0.11 of Lima core with this command, you'll get it:

 .. code-block:: bash